GOP conservative temporarily blocks $19B disaster bill

 “I didn’t want to hold that up any longer,” Trump said.
 “I totally support it.”

 Much of the money would go to Trump strongholds such as the Florida Panhandle, rural Georgia and North Carolina, and Iowa and Nebraska.
-Several military facilities would receive money to rebuild, including Camp Lejeune in North Carolina and Offutt Air Force Base in Nebraska.
+Several military facilities would receive money to rebuild, including Camp Lejeune in North Carolina, Offutt Air Force Base in Nebraska, and Tyndall Air Force Base in Northwest Florida.

-Disaster aid bills are invariably bipartisan, but this round bogged down.
+Disaster aid bills are always ultimately bipartisan, but this round bogged down.
 And a late-week breakdown on the appropriations panel left important must-do work for lawmakers when Congress returns next month.

 After months of fighting, Democrats bested Trump and won further aid to Puerto Rico, the U.S. territory slammed by back-to-back hurricanes in 2017.

-Talks this week over Trump’s border request broke down, however, over conditions Democrats wanted to place on money to provide care and shelter for asylum-seeking Central American migrants.
+Talks over Trump’s border request broke down over conditions Democrats wanted to place on money to provide care and shelter for asylum-seeking Central American migrants.
 Talks were closely held and the opaque process sometimes left even veteran lawmakers in the dark.

 Senate Majority Leader Mitch McConnell, R-Ky., accused Democrats of insisting on “poison pills” that made the talks collapse.
 But his office wouldn’t go on the record to specify what they were.
 Other Republicans, especially those trying to project a bipartisan image for next year’s campaign, were more circumspect.